Hearing Aid Got Wet !

 If your hearing aid gets wet DON’T PANIC!
 Electronics and water are two things that generally don’t go well together but all is not lost if your aid does get a soaking.
 I’ve had several that have been waterlogged and have managed to get them working fully again.
+You can take a look at what you need to do to on a regular basis clean and care for your hearing aid here

-Things to do if your hearing aid gets wet
+Seven Things to do if your hearing aid gets wet

 - Remove the aid from the water as quickly as possible – the less water that’s in it in the first place, the better chance it has to work again.